OctopusDeploy/blog/blog/2022-q1/dora-metrics/index.md

 Every company is a software company now.

-If you want to get your shareholders on board with your DevOps transformation, make them read Accelerate.
+If you want to get your shareholders, executives or key stakeholders on board with your DevOps transformation, you need to get them to read Accelerate.

 ## Why are the DORA metrics effective?